 - How to Do the QR Code PNG Format Right

-QR Code PNG Format
+QR Code in PNG Format

 A QR code generator will allow you to export your QR code in both PNG and SVG formats.
 The PNG format has special characteristics that you need to check before going for it.

-For a start, PNG stands for Portable Network Graphic and is a compressed file that can handle 16 million colors while remaining small and handy —it is perfect for images with a transparent or a semi-transparent background.
+For a start, PNG stands for Portable Network Graphic and is a compressed file that can handle 16 million colors while remaining small and handy —it is perfect for images with a transparent or semi-transparent background.

 Its lossless compression feature prevents it from losing quality every time it’s saved and opened.

-QR Code PNG vs SVG Format
+PNG Codes vs SVG Format

 However, there are essential differences to bear in mind when exporting your QR code in either format.
 Let’s have a look.